-Yes, we think that there is a need for a specific accounting approach to represent the impact of DRM activities on the financial statements as this is not yet covered sufficiently by current general hedge accounting requirements.
-However, we do not think that such an accounting approach should aim at representing (entire) DRM in the financial statements.
+Yes, we think that there is a need for a specific accounting approach to represent the impact of DRM activities on the financial statements as this is not yet covered sufficiently by the current general hedge accounting requirements.
+However, we do not think that any such accounting approach should aim at representing the (entire) DRM in the financial statements.

-In general, we think that accounting principles on their own do not allow for fully reflecting the DRM and are not intended to do so, as risk management and accounting are fundamentally different in nature - e.g. the unit of items considered (or unit of account) and the (non-)consideration of internal derivatives are typical differences.
+In general, we think that accounting principles on their own do not allow for fully reflecting the DRM of an entity and are not intended to do so, as risk management and accounting are fundamentally different in nature - e.g. the unit of account considered ([net] cash flows vs. assets and liabilities) and the (non-)consideration of internal derivatives, to name but two.
 Further, financial statements are not designed to portray DRM activities.
-If other information in other parts of financial reporting were added, a comprehensive picture of risk management might be achievable.
+If additional information was added to other parts of financial reporting, such as management commentary, a more comprehensive depiction of risk management might be achievable.